AY Automate

 Claude Code is Anthropic's agentic coding tool that reads your codebase, edits files, runs terminal commands, and integrates across your development environment.
 It is the operating environment for AI-first development.

-An AI-first engineer does not just use Claude Code as an autocomplete.
+An AI-first engineer uses Claude Code as far more than an autocomplete.
 They know how to:

 • Structure CLAUDE.md project context files for consistent agent behavior